+Lead: Devina Shryane

-Lead: Devina ShryaneDeputies: Jane Nizamis, Danielle Akers, Hannah Price
+Deputies: Jane Nizamis, Danielle Akers

-Any steps taken to support a child who has a safeguarding vulnerability must be reported to the lead DSL.
+Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.

 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
 A written record will be made of what information has been shared, with whom, and when.
+This is kept under lock and key with the Pastoral manager.